janulm/Datathon-2025/TECHNICAL_DETAILS.md

 - **Information Validation**: The two-stage process allows cross-checking information between sources
 - **Source Attribution**: The system maintains source tracking throughout, ensuring transparency
 - **Content Prioritization**: The final synthesis can weigh and rank information based on relevance to the original query
+- **Concept-Aware Summarization**: When using domain-specific concepts, the system better understands what aspects to highlight in each answer

 **Design Choice Rationale:**
 Standard RAG often struggles with long document contexts and contradictory information.
 Our two-stage synthesis breaks down the reasoning process into manageable chunks, allowing deeper analysis of each source before integration, similar to human research processes.
+The quality of intermediate answers improves dramatically when the concepts guiding retrieval align with the organization's specific information needs.

 ## 5. Comparative Analysis with Baseline RAG